-- 1) Any bonds, notes, certificates of indebtedness, treasury bills or other similar obligations of the United States of America or its agencies. - 2) Interest-bearing savings accounts, interest-bearing certificates of deposits or interest-bearing time deposits or any other investment constituting direct obligations of any commercial bank incorporated under the laws of the United States or any state thereof or the District of Columbia that are insured by the Federal Deposit Insurance Corporation. - \Short-term obligations of corporations (commercial paper) organized in the United States having assets in excess of \$500 million if such obligations are rated in one of the two highest rating classifications established by standard rating services; the obligations mature not later than 270 days from the date of purchase; such purchases do not exceed ten-percent of the corporation's outstanding obligations and no more than one-third of the District's funds may be invested in commercial. - 4) Money market mutual funds registered under the Investment Company Act of 1940, provided that the portfolio of any such fund is limited to obligations described in Item 1) above and to agreements to repurchase such obligations. - 5) Interest-bearing bonds of any county, township, city, village, incorporated town, Municipal Corporation or school district, provided that the bonds are rated in one of the two highest rating classifications established by the standard rating agencies. - 6) Short-term discount obligations of the Federal National Mortgage Association or in shares or other forms of securities legally issuable by savings banks or savings and loan association incorporated under the laws of any state or the United States. - 7) Banker's acceptance notes issued by the FDIC insured institutions having total assets in excess of \$100 million.
-Such investments are limited to no more than \$500,000 with any one institution and must mature within 180 days.

-8) Public funds in investment pools managed, operated and administered by a bank or created under Section 17 of the State Treasurers Act such as Illinois Public Treasurer's Pool (IPTP) and the Illinois District Liquid Asset Fund Plus (IPDLAF+).
+- 1) Any bonds, notes, certificates of indebtedness, treasury bills or other similar Obligations guaranteed by the full faith and credit of the United States of America as to principal and interest and bonds notes debentures or other similar obligations of the United States of America, its agencies and its instrumentalities. - 2) Interest-bearing savings accounts, interest-bearing certificates of deposits or interest-bearing time deposits or any other investment constituting direct obligations of any commercial bank incorporated under the laws of the United States or any state thereof or the District of Columbia that are insured by the Federal Deposit Insurance Corporation. - 3) \Short-term obligations of corporations (commercial paper) organized in the United States having assets in excess of \$500 million if such obligations are rated in one of the two highest rating classifications established by standard rating services; the obligations mature not later than 270 days from the date of purchase; such purchases do not exceed ten-percent of the corporation's outstanding obligations, and no more than one-third of the District's funds may be invested in such obligations. - 4) Money market mutual funds registered under the Investment Company Act of 1940, provided that the portfolio of any such fund is limited to obligations described in Item 1) above and to agreements to repurchase such obligations. - 5) Interest-bearing bonds of any county, township, city, village, incorporated town, municipal corporation or school district, provided that the bonds are rated in one of the two highest rating classifications established by the standard rating agencies. - 6) Short-term discount obligations of the Federal National Mortgage Association or in shares or other forms of securities legally issuable by savings banks or savings and loan association incorporated under the laws of any state or the United States. - 7) Banker's acceptance notes issued by the FDIC insured institutions having total assets in excess of \$100 million.
+Such investments are limited to no more than \$500,000 with any one institution and must mature within 180 days. - 8) Public funds in investment pools managed, operated and administered by a bank or created under Section 17 of the State Treasurers Act such as Illinois Public Treasurer's Pool (IPTP) and the Illinois District Liquid Asset Fund Plus (IPDLAF+).